mohammedwasim1/data-cleansing-checklist/README.md

 If there are several decimal values for each column and the data is related for example prices, the values in these columns should all be rounded to the same decimal place.

+Depending on the value of the fields, columns may need to be unpivoted and then pivoted.
+This is to establish an ordered structure to the columns which will assist in creating visuals, later on.

 ## **Contributing**
 This checklist is a work in progress and may not cover all data cleaning scenarios.
 Please note: The properties a dataset, referenced in the checklist (above), will typically be required across all systems.
 However, methods to cleanse the data will often be in reference to the Business Intelligence tool: Power BI.
 These cleaning methods can be performed in other tools/software.
 If you would like to contribute to this checklist, feel free to fork this repository and submit a pull request with your changes.